vic-ma/howtodismantle.github.io/_posts/2024-06-03-Beckhoff-on-my-mind-Part-1-Connecting-Twincat-PLCs.md

 ![image](/assets/2024-06-03/010.png)

 Let's start with the local dev machine.
-When we add a route and click on **Broadcast Search** it is supposed to find our remote PLC in the network (the name of the sample remote PLC starts with "Desktop", but it's a remote machine anyway, sorry for the bad naming).
-If the broadcast cannot find it we help him by providing the ip address.
-It's important to change the "Remote Route" to "None / Server".
-Depending on the PLC configuration we need to provide user name and password.
-If we just set up a Twincat instance under Windows like it's explained in the video series, we leave all authentification blank.
-We also note the AMS ID we can see there because we will need it later.
+When we add a route and click on **Broadcast Search**, it's supposed to find our remote PLC in the network.
+(The name of the sample remote PLC starts with "Desktop," but it's actually a remote machine.
+Sorry for the bad naming.)

+If the broadcast search cannot find it, then we help it by providing the IP address.
+It's important to change **Remote Route** to **None / Server**.
+Depending on the PLC configuration, we may also need to provide the username and password.
+If we set up a Twincat instance under Windows, like it's explained in the video series, then we leave all authentication blank.

+We also copy down the AMS ID we can see, because we'll need it later.

 ![image](/assets/2024-06-03/020.png)